Willerby, East Riding of Yorkshire: History

 In 1959 Willerby and Kirk Ella station closed, the line closed completely in 1964, and the station was demolished in 1968, and the site used for a housing development.
 Part of the route of the line was used (1970) to construct the B1232 forming a bypass for the A164 (Beverley) road, bypassing Willerby village.

 Willerby Carr Lane County Primary School was established in the 1930s.
 In 1960 Willerby County Secondary School (now the lower school of Wolfreton School) was officially opened, though construction and extension continued through the 1960s and early 1970s.
-A third Methodist chapel, and the Anglican church of St Luke, were also constructed in the late 1960s.
+A third Methodist chapel, and the Anglican church of St Luke, were constructed in 1968, designed by architect Francis Johnson).

 By the late 1960s urban development west of the traditional village centre, in the land between Carr Lane and the Hull and Barnsley railway line had reached modern (2012) levels, with the village now an effective suburb of Hull, separated by the green space of Springhead Golf Course.
 Further development of housing estates took place in the latter part of the 20th century, north of Carr Lane.
 The Wolfreton school and six form college was demolished and rebuilt at the Willerby site as a three-storey building beginning 2015.
 The former upper school Kirk-Ella school was made surplus to requirements by the rebuild.
 (The new school opened in September 2016.)

 Between 2014 and 2015 a flood alleviation scheme, the Willerby and Derringham Bank Flood Alleviation Scheme, was constructed in the parish, built in response to the 2007 United Kingdom floods.
 The scheme consisted of upgrades to the drainage system (Phase 1), and four storage lagoons (Phase 2).
 Three storage lagoons with total capacity of around 205000 m3 were constructed near the A164 at Willerby, and a fourth south-east of Haltemprice Priory on the eastern edge of the parish.
 The total cost of the scheme was over £10 million.